-- Cutting Red Tape to Build More Homes Act (Bill 185) This Bill received Royal Assent on June 6, 2024, and is aimed at streamlining approvals and increasing housing and infrastructure development across the province. - are to "get shovels in the ground" and accelerate the construction of transit, housing and infrastructure projects to support Ontario's growing population while making life more affordable for families and businesses across the province. - Working for Workers Five Act (Bill 190) which amends the Employment Standards Act, 2000, Occupational Health and Safety Act, and Workplace Safety and Insurance Act, 1997, received Royal Assent, although many clarifying regulations have not yet been issued.
+- Cutting Red Tape to Build More Homes Act (Bill 185) This Bill received Royal Assent on June 6, 2024, and is aimed at streamlining approvals and increasing housing and infrastructure development across the province. - Get It Done Act (Bill 162) The stated objectives of Bill 162 are to "get shovels in the ground" and accelerate the construction of transit, housing and infrastructure projects to support Ontario's growing population while making life more affordable for families and businesses across the province. - Working for Workers Five Act (Bill 190) which amends the Employment Standards Act, 2000, Occupational Health and Safety Act, and Workplace Safety and Insurance Act, 1997, received Royal Assent, although many clarifying regulations have not yet been issued.
 The amendments address sick leave, fines, advertised job postings, applicant interviews, telework performed in private residences, workplace harassment, joint health and safety committees, washroom facilities, postings of employee information, PTSD benefits, among other areas.

-- Public Sector Act, 2024 (Bill 194) The proposed legislation enacts the Enhancing Digital Security and Trust Act (EDSTA) and amends the Freedom of Information and Protection of Privacy Act (FIPPA).
+- Strengthening Cyber Security and Building Trust in the Public Sector Act, 2024 (Bill 194) - The proposed legislation enacts the Enhancing Digital Security and Trust Act (EDSTA) and amends the Freedom of Information and Protection of Privacy Act (FIPPA).
 The EDSTA intends to provide a framework to address cyber security and artificial intelligence (AI) systems while supporting digital service delivery of public sector entities, including municipalities.
 Meanwhile, FIPPA amendments will better prevent and respond to privacy breaches. - Municipal Accountability and Integrity Act (Bill 207) The Bill amends the Municipal Act, 2001 and the City of Toronto Act, 2006.
 Here are some of the highlights: - Requirements relating to workplace violence, workplace harassment and workplace discrimination are added with respect to codes of conduct. - A requirement to review codes of conduct and establish a framework for codes of conduct is added to both Acts. - The Municipal Act, 2001 is amended to require the Minister to establish a Board of Integrity Commissioners. - Both Acts are amended to allow the Commissioner to make an application for judicial review to vacate a member's seat and impose prescribed penalties if the Commissioner is of the opinion that the member has made certain contraventions of the code of conduct. - Provisions are added to both Acts to allow the Commissioner to apply to a judge of the Superior Court for confirmation of certain determinations.